oBraenna91/project-exam-2-holidaze/README.md

 <img width="1397" alt="Skjermbilde 2023-10-01 kl  19 55 04" src="https://github.com/oBraenna91/project-exam-2-holidaze/assets/95278401/64e6f0ac-0598-4731-b9a6-e33fd1d46f4b">

+The project exam was a task to create an online app for a newly started accomodation company called Holidaze.

 ## About:

 Our final exam was to create an online app for a company called Holidaze.
 The criterias for the user stories for the app was as follows: